-The Trust Deed sets out the doctrinal basis of the church in words in heavy type which begin each of the following paragraphs.
+The Trust Deed sets out the doctrinal basis of the church.
 While the Trust Deed does not mention the Baptist Confession of 1689, the terms used in the Trust Deed clearly indicate that those who drew up the doctrinal basis had that document in mind.
-The words in the following paragraphs which follow the heavy type are explanatory of the headings as in the 1689 Confession and /or in terms of the Shorter Catechism.
-Because of errors which have infiltrated into churches of Protestant Dissenters since the date of the Trust Deed was drawn up, paragraphs 1 & 2 are added to the Doctrinal Basis and are in accordance with the doctrinal teaching set out in the Baptist Confession of Faith 1689.
+The words in the following paragraphs are explanatory of the headings as in the 1689 Confession and/or the terms of the Shorter Catechism.
+Because of errors which have infiltrated into churches of Protestant Dissenters since the date the Trust Deed was drawn up, paragraphs 1 & 2 are added to the Doctrinal Basis and are in accordance with the doctrinal teaching set out in the Baptist Confession of Faith 1689.

 The plenary and verbal inspiration of the Old and New Testaments as given in the original languages, their inerrancy, infallible authority and sufficiency in all matters pertaining to faith and practice.
 That the Old and New Testaments not only contain but are in themselves the very word of God.